AbigailSalazar/FavQuotesFront/README.md

 - **Bootstrap**: A CSS framework for responsive design and modern UI components.
 - **TypeScript**: A superset of JavaScript that enhances development with static typing.
 - **ngx-toastr**: A library for displaying non-blocking notifications for success and error messages.

+## 🚀 Live demo
+You can see  a live example of this aplication [here](https://fav-quotes.netlify.app/)

 ## ⚒️Development server